Field Trip

 • Find the diameter, radius and circumference of a frozen pizza and determine the fraction for one serving

 There was more, but that is a sampling.
 I don’t think anyone completely finished in the allotted time, but we did cover math, science and social studies.
 In that exercise.
-If this is of interest to anyone, I’m putting the worksheets I created in the download box on the right side of my Blog.
+If this is of interest to anyone, you can download the full Scavenger Hunt here.

 Next we went to the library were they divided the students into to groups K-5 and 6-9.
 The library staff gave the kids a great overview of the services offered.
 I stayed with the older kids and we started off with time in a computer lab where they were shown all the online resources offered by the library.
 I thought I was a pretty intense library user, but I learned loads.
 This library has a room especially for the teens.
 Anyone below 6th grade or over 18 must check in at the desk to enter.
 They had video games they could check out and use in there, same with laptops, resources especially for the teens.
 My kids fell in love.
 This isn’t the branch closest to home, but I have a feeling I’ll be stop by there more often.
 At the library we covered language arts for the day.